CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 # Dynamic Occupancy Groups

-The dynamic occupancy introduces the capability to handle multiple occupancy groups, composed of **infected** and/or **exposed** population within an event.
+The dynamic occupancy introduces the capability to handle multiple occupancy groups, composed of **infected** and/or **exposed** population, within an event.
 Instead of having one single set of parameters for all the exposed (susceptible) occupants, this feature enables the model to have *n* groups, each with a specific occupancy profile and set of short-range interactions.
 This can also be used to define dynamic occupancy groups for the [CO<sub>2</sub> fitting algorithm](fitting_algorithm.md).

 !!!tip
     When in [development mode](#model-generator-development-mode), this feature enables the model to have *n* groups, each with their specific characteristics, e.g. masks, physical activity or host immunities.
 Check below for more details.